MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-211-International-Banking-Operations-Regulation-K/subpart-A-International-Operations-US-Banking-Organizations/section-211.2.md

 (2) Any direct or indirect subsidiary of the organization or such entity.

-(b) *Capital Adequacy Guidelines* means the “Capital Adequacy Guidelines for State Member Banks: Risk-Based Measure” (12 CFR part 208, app.
-A) or the “Capital Adequacy Guidelines for Bank Holding Companies: Risk-Based Measure” (12 CFR part 225, app.
-A).

-(c) *Capital and surplus* means, unless otherwise provided in this part:
+(b) *Capital and surplus* means, unless otherwise provided in this part:

-(1) For organizations subject to Regulation Q:
+(1) For organizations subject to the capital rule:

-(i) Tier 1 and tier 2 capital included in an organization's risk-based capital (under Regulation Q); and
+(i) Tier 1 and tier 2 capital included in an organization's risk-based capital (under the capital rule); and

 (ii) The balance of allowance for loan and lease losses or adjusted allowance for credit losses, as applicable, not included in an organization's tier 2 capital for calculation of risk-based capital, based on the organization's most recent consolidated Report of Condition and Income.

+(iii) For qualifying community banking organizations (as defined in § 217.12 of this chapter) that are subject to the community bank leverage ratio framework (as defined in § 217.12 of this chapter), tier 1 capital (as defined in § 217.2 of this chapter and calculated in accordance with § 217.12(b) of this chapter) plus allowances for loan and lease losses or adjusted allowance for credit losses, as applicable.

 (2) For all other organizations, paid-in and unimpaired capital and surplus, and includes undivided profits but does not include the proceeds of capital notes or debentures.

+(c) *Capital rule* means part 217 of this chapter.

 (d) *Directly* or *indirectly,* when used in reference to activities or investments of an organization, means activities or investments of the organization or of any subsidiary of the organization.